MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-sign-in-problem-on-premises-application-proxy.md

 [I can get to my application, but the links on the application page don't work](application-proxy-page-links-broken-problem.md).

-## I'm having a connectivity problem my application
+## I'm having a connectivity problem with my application
 [I don't know what ports to open for my application](application-proxy-add-on-premises-application.md).

 ## I'm having a problem configuring the Microsoft Entra application proxy in the admin portal